 Current Professional Activities

-- Convenor, Advisory Board of the Business and Human Rights Project, American Bar Association (ABA) Washington DC
+- Chair of the Initiative on Business and Human Rights at the American Bar Association (ABA) Center for Human Rights, Washington DC.

-- Chair of the IBA Committee on Business and Human Rights (London)
+- Was chair of the IBA Committee on Business and Human Rights (London) until January 2022

 - Founding Member of a think tank on issues of security and development Cercle K2 (2014) in Paris, France